Confidence and discoveries with e-values: Three approaches to hypothesis testing

 A \emph{\p-variable} for testing a simple hypothesis $\theta$ is a nonnegative random variable $P$ such that, for any $\alpha\in(0,1)$, $\P^\theta(P\le\alpha)\le\alpha$.
 For each threshold $\alpha$ we have a critical region $\{P\le\alpha\}$, and a \p-variable provides a nested family of critical regions.
 An \emph{\e-variable} for testing a simple hypothesis $\theta\in\Theta$ is a nonnegative extended random variable $E$ such that $\E^\theta(E)\le1$.

-Suppose we are testing a simple null hypothesis $\theta$ (it might correspond to default parameter values).
-In \p-testing, we choose a p-variable $P$ in advance and reject the null hypothesis $\theta$ when the observed value $P(\omega)$ of $P$ (the \emph{p-value}) is small, and in \e-testing, we choose an e-variable $E$ in advance and reject the null hypothesis $\theta$ when the observed value $E(\omega)$ of $E$ (the \emph{e-value}) is large.
+Suppose we are testing a simple null hypothesis $\theta$ (it might correspond to a default parameter value).
+In \p-testing, we choose a \p-variable $P$ in advance and reject the null hypothesis $\theta$ when the observed value $P(\omega)$ of $P$ (the \emph{p-value}) is small, and in \e-testing, we choose an \e-variable $E$ in advance and reject the null hypothesis $\theta$ when the observed value $E(\omega)$ of $E$ (the \emph{e-value}) is large.
 In both cases, we get a measure of the amount of evidence found against the null hypothesis.